Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 # Teensy 3.x Read TSL1402R Optical Sensor
 Use a Teensy 3.x board to read the AMS TSL1402R optical sensor and plot pixel values in Processing

-This includes an Teensy-centric Arduino class library for reading the sensor.
+This includes a Teensy-centric Arduino class library for reading the sensor.

-Tested to work great on Teensy 3.6
+Tested on Teensy 3.6 OK and fast!

 The sensor consists of a linear array of 256 photodiodes.
 The sensor pixels are clocked out using "parallel mode" of the sensor datasheet example, and thus 2 pixels are presented to the ADC for reading at a time.